Countdown (Polystyle Publications): Countdown era

 Countdown was unusual in carrying both weekly serials and complete stories, rotating the latter among the various TV programmes that it featured.
 Countdown featured an original strip based on the latest Anderson production, the live-action series UFO, along with reprints of strips from earlier Anderson successes like Stingray, Thunderbirds and Fireball XL5.
 In addition, it carried a totally original strip, Countdown, drawn by John M. Burns and including spacecraft designs from the 1968 film 2001: A Space Odyssey.

-Countdown was distinctive for its highly detailed nonfiction articles — five or six pages in a 24-page issue — with an emphasis on space exploration.
-The space articles were written by Robin Hilborn until issue #32 and Peter Levy (often writing as "Arnold Kingston" and "Peter Brosnan") thereafter, with contributions from freelancers Dan Lloyd and Peter Newark.
-These articles included a level of technical detail more typical of technical trade journals: for example, in a 1971 issue of Countdown, the fourth installment of a series on unmanned satellites, entitled "Space Lighthouses," explained the Doppler effect and gave details of US and Soviet navigation satellite programmes.
+Countdown was distinctive for its highly detailed non-fiction articles – five or six pages in a 24-page issue — with an emphasis on space exploration.
+The space articles were written by Robin Hilborn until issue No. 32 and Peter Levy (often writing as "Arnold Kingston" and "Peter Brosnan") thereafter, with contributions from freelancers Dan Lloyd and Peter Newark.
+These articles included a level of technical detail more typical of technical trade journals: for example, in a 1971 issue of Countdown, the fourth instalment of a series on unmanned satellites, entitled "Space Lighthouses," explained the Doppler effect and gave details of US and Soviet navigation satellite programmes.

 TV Action era

 To capitalise on the continuing popularity of the Doctor Who strip, featuring the likeness of Jon Pertwee (the actor who was then playing the Doctor on TV), that strip became the regular cover feature of TV Action.
 As an added inducement, the publisher had obtained a licence to include popular villains the Daleks in the strip.
 Hence the first relaunch issue had a colour cover featuring the Third Doctor and the Daleks.
 Doctor Who had an unshakeable popularity; it had emerged from, and would ultimately return to, the pages of TV Action's sister publication, TV Comic.

-A comics version of the action-comedy series The Persuaders! debuted in issue #35 of Countdown, and this continued into the TV Action era, alongside Hawaii Five-0, Tightrope, Cannon, and other contemporary TV series.
+A comics version of the action-comedy series The Persuaders! debuted in issue No. 35 of Countdown, and this continued into the TV Action era, alongside Hawaii Five-0, Tightrope, Cannon, and other contemporary TV series.